palma-ice/yelmo-docs/docs/getting-started.md

 - NetCDF library (preferably version 4.0 or higher)
 - LIS: [Library of Iterative Solvers for Linear Systems](http://www.ssisc.org/lis/)
-- [Optional] Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the script `runylmo` for job preparation and submission.
+- [Optional] Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the script `runme` for job preparation and submission.
-- [Optional] 'runner' Python library: [https://github.com/alex-robinson/runner](https://github.com/alex-robinson/runner).
-Used for changing parameters at the command line using `runylmo`, and for running ensembles.
+- [Optional] ['runner' Python library (cxesmc fork)](https://github.com/cxesmc/runner).
+Used for changing parameters at the command line using `runme`, and for running ensembles.

 ## Directory structure